MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-contracts-templates.md

 The following templates and underlying tasks are used to synchronize project contracts and projects from Project Service Automation to Finance:

 ### Integrating with Dynamics 365 Project Service Automation v2.x
-- **Name of the template in Data integration:** Projects and contracts (PSA to Fin and Ops)
+- **Name of the template in Data integration:** Projects and contracts (Project Service Automation to Finance)
 - **Name of the tasks in the project:**

-    - Project contracts PSA to Fin and Ops
+    - Project contracts Project Service Automation to Finance
-    - Projects PSA to Fin and Ops
+    - Projects Project Service Automation to Finance
-    - Project contract lines PSA to Fin and Ops
+    - Project contract lines Project Service Automation to Finance
-    - Project contract line milestones PSA to Fin and Ops
+    - Project contract line milestones Project Service Automation to Finance

 ### Integrating with Dynamics 365 Project Service Automation v3.x
 There is a schema change in Project Service Automation that impacts the Project contract line milestone template and use of the v2 version of the template is required to integrate Project Service Automation v3.x with Dynamics 365.

-- **Name of the template in Data integration:** Projects and Contracts (PSA 3.x to Fin and Ops) - v2
+- **Name of the template in Data integration:** Projects and Contracts (Project Service Automation 3.x to Finance) - v2
 - **Name of the tasks in the project:**

-    - Project contracts PSA to Fin and Ops
+    - Project contracts Project Service Automation to Finance
-    - Projects PSA to Fin and Ops
+    - Projects Project Service Automation to Finance
-    - Project contract lines PSA to Fin and Ops
+    - Project contract lines Project Service Automation to Finance
-    - Project contract line milestones PSA to Fin and Ops
+    - Project contract line milestones Project Service Automation to Finance

 Before synchronization of project contracts and projects can occur, you must synchronize accounts.